Canon T5 vs Panasonic GF2

 |17.||Panasonic GF1||Y||mono / mono||-||-||mini||2.0||-||-||-|

-Both the T5 and the GF2 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the GF2 have been discontinued, but can regularly be found used on ebay.
 The GF2 was replaced by the Panasonic GF3, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T5 and GF2 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Panasonic GF2 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T5 and the Panasonic GF2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.